Sarrebourg station

 Sarrebourg station is a railway station serving the town Sarrebourg, Moselle department, northeastern France.
 It is situated on the Paris–Strasbourg railway.

 The first station was put in operation in 1851 by the Strasbourg–Basel railway company, which operates the section between the cities of Strasbourg and Sarrebourg on request by the Paris–Strasbourg railway company.

-As of 2022, it is a travellers station of the Société nationale des chemins de fer français, belonging to the regional railway network TER Grand Est. It is served by TGV (high speed) trains and by regional express transport trains.
+As of 2022, it is a travellers station of the SNCF, belonging to the regional railway network TER Grand Est. It is served by TGV (high speed) trains and by regional express transport trains.

 The station is served by trains towards Paris-Est, Strasbourg, Metz and Nancy.